 Weekend With Your Novel

-Thank you to everyone who attended this year's Weekend With Your Novel.
+Thank you to everyone who attended last year's Weekend With Your Novel.
 It was one of our largest turnouts ever!
-Be sure to stay in touch to see what we have planned for next year's Weekend With Your Novel, Nov 14-16, 2014.
+Be sure to stay in touch to see what we have planned for this year's Weekend With Your Novel, Nov 14-16, 2014.

 (All information below and on the following pages is for Weekend With Your Novel 2013, here for your reference.)